-(3) Drawing a diagram may reveal a hidden feature of a problem; eg a triangle may turn out to be right-angled, or the solution may lie on the boundary of a region.
+This may reveal a hidden feature of the problem; eg a triangle may turn out to be right-angled, or the solution may lie on the boundary of a region.

-(4) Try out particular values (eg n = 1)
+(ii) Try out particular values (eg n = 1)

 This may reveal a simplifying feature of the problem (eg if an integer n is involved, then perhaps it has to be even).